- In Action

-Oil pollution control in Panamanian waters rests with the Autoridad Maritima de Panama (AMP), under authority provided by Law 21 of 9 June 1980.
-AMP has appointed Ocean Pollution Control (OPC), a private company, to carry out actual clean-up operations, under the supervision of AMP pollution officials.
+Oil pollution control in Panamanian waters, except for the Panama Canal, rests with the Autoridad Maritima de Panama (AMP), under authority provided by Law 21 of 9 June 1980.
+In practice, serious incidents along the Caribbean or Pacific coast would be handled by contractors appointed by AMP.

 Government & Private

-The AMP have handed over responsibility for clean-up operations to OPC, who have adequate equipment, including stocks of boom, skimmers, vacuum trucks, barges etc. The ACP, through their Department of Control de Contaminacion y Vegetacion Acuatica of the Divicion de Operaciones, Emergencias y Contingencias have equipment for clean-up within Canal waters.
+Contractors appointed by AMP have adequate equipment, including stocks of boom, skimmers, vacuum trucks, barges etc. The ACP, through their Contamination Control and Response Unit, Dredging Division, have equipment for clean-up within Canal waters.

 Previous Spill Experience